-Section 25, ¶1-Wherever there are at least seven persons who will collectively and individually pledge themselves to take the Word of God as the only and sufficient rule, both of their faith and practice, and to follow the system of doctrines and government laid down in this Manual, they may form a local Pilgrim Holiness Church.
+Section 24, ¶1-Wherever there are at least seven persons who will collectively and individually pledge themselves to take the Word of God as the only and sufficient rule, both of their faith and practice, and to follow the system of doctrines and government laid down in this Manual, they may form a local Pilgrim Holiness Church.

-¶2-Such individuals shall organize by meeting together and sending a request for the Field or District Superintendent or any other member of the district council authorized by either the Field or District superintendent to act as temporary chairman at a meeting for the purpose of organizing a local Pilgrim Holiness Church.
+¶2-Such individuals shall organize by meeting together and sending a request for the Field or District Superintendent or another authorized member of the District Council of the Pilgrim Holiness Church to act as temporary chairman at a meeting for the purpose of organizing a local Pilgrim Holiness Church.

 ¶3-After consultation with the Field or District Superintendent, any person authorized may take charge of such meeting.
-Section 26-The organization of such church shall be accomplished as follows:
+Section 25-The organization of such church shall be accomplished as follows:

-¶1-The chairman, after the usual preliminaries, and after earnestly seeking the blessing of the Triune God, shall cause to be read, the following:
+¶1-The Chairman, after the usual preliminaries, and after earnestly seeking the blessing of the Triune God, shall cause to be read, the following:

-- (1) Our Object (Section 3). - (2) General Statement of Belief (Sections 4-23). - ¶2-Then shall the chairman say "All persons giving satisfactory evidence of regeneration by having forsaken and renounced the world, the flesh, and the devil, and by living consistent Christian lives and who desire to become a part of this Pilgrim Holiness Church shall affirmatively answer the following questions:" - ¶3-(Here let all the candidates come to the front and each distinctly answer for himself the questions found under "Reception of Members," Section 27, Then shall the Church Covenant be read and entered upon as provided in Sections 29-31. - ¶4-After this takes place the chairman shall appoint officers who shall serve for the remainder of the year, or until the time specified (Sections 40, 41). - ¶5-The Sunday school shall be organized according to the rules given in the Manual (Sections 44, 64, 65).
+- (1) Our Object (Section 3). - (2) General Statement of Belief (Sections 4-22).

+¶2-Then shall the Chairman say, "All persons giving satisfactory evidence of regeneration by having forsaken and renounced the world, the flesh, and the devil, and by living consistent Christian lives and who desire to become a part of this Pilgrim Holiness Church shall affirmatively answer the following questions:"

+¶3-(Here let all the candidates come to the front and each distinctly answer for himself the questions found under "Reception of Members," Section 26.)
+Then shall the Church Covenant be read and entered upon as provided in Section 27, ¶2-7.

+¶4-After this takes place the chairman shall appoint officers who shall serve for the remainder of the year, or until the time specified (Sections 41, 42),

+¶5-Steps shall also be taken toward securing the appointment of a pastor and placing the church upon a sound financial basis (Section 48, ¶1-6).

+¶6-The Sunday School shall be organized according to the rules given in the Manual (Sections 46, 69-73).